RaddKatt/Python-Scripts/ATBS/04-Lists/_removeMethod.md

 ['coffee', 'tea', 'beer']
 ```

-`del` statement - use when you know the index of the value to be removed. `del` will delete the value at that index from the list.
+`del` statement - Use when you know the index of the value to be removed. `del` will delete the value at that index from the list.

 ``` python
 >>> myList = ['coffee','tea','soda','beer']